rubymonsters/webapps-for-beginners/source/15-databases/01-tables.md

 # Tables

-At its core, you can imagine a database as a bunch of spreadsheets, except they're called "tables".
+At its core, you can imagine a database as a bunch of spreadsheets.
+Except they're called "tables", and they can be huge, containing tons and tons of rows.
+More than any spreadsheet ever could handle.

 Each table has a bunch of columns, and can have an arbitrary number of rows (also referred to as "records").
-Columns have a name and a type.
+Columns (also referred to as "fields") have a name and a type.
 Their type specifies which kind of data can be stored.
-Each row has a number of cells (referred to as "fields"), and each one of the cells can hold some value with the type defined by the column.
+Each row has a number of cells , and each one of the cells can hold some value with the type defined by the column.

 Let's have a look at an example.